GautamGupta/bb-legacy-plugins/human-test/trunk/readme.txt

 == Description ==

-Bot registration is becoming a problem on bbPress.
+Automated bot registration is becoming a problem on bbPress.
-This will slow them down if not stop them entirely.
+This is an easy way to stop virtually all of them.

-Simply adds a new field at the bottom of your registration page with two random numbers to add together.
+This plugin adds a new field at the bottom of your registration page with two random numbers to add together.
 Uses a few tricks like javascript and entity encoding to slow down the smarter bots.

-(no core modifications required, 100% plugin based)
+No template edits or core modifications required, 100% plugin based,

-Optional image based (captcha style) writing coming soon as well as "negative fields".
+Eventually will add image based (captcha style) writing as well as "negative fields".

 == Installation ==

 * Install, activate, and test your registration page.
+No edits required.

 == License ==